Sphereon-SDK/easy-blockchain-sdk/csharp-net35/docs/AllApi.md

 <a name="previousentrybyid"></a>
 # **PreviousEntryById**
-> AnchoredEntryResponse PreviousEntryById (string context, string chainId, string entryId, DateTime? currentAnchorTime = null)
+> AnchoredEntryResponse PreviousEntryById (string context, string chainId, string entryId)

 Get the entry before the supplied entry Id (the previous) in the provided chain